acgtic211/things-generator-front/README.md

 ---
 #### 7. File locations and number of files
-Below the chips, you will see a section for **"Locations ”**.
+Below the chips, you will see a section for **"Locations"**.
 There you can:
 1. Type in a location name (e.g. “university”).
 2. Specify the number of files to be generated for that location (e.g. “10”).
-3. Click **"Add location ”** if you want more than one location (each with its own number of files).
+3. Click **"Add location”** if you want more than one location (each with its own number of files).
 4. If you make a mistake, you can delete a location with the trash can button.

 ---